googleanalytics/autotrack/docs/common-options.md

 #### `urlChangeTracker`

-This configuration sets a custom dimension for all pageview hits sent by the `urlChangeTracker`.
+This configuration sets a [custom dimension](https://support.google.com/analytics/answer/2709828) at index 1 for all pageview hits sent by the `urlChangeTracker`.
 This would allow you to differentiate between the initial pageview and "virtual" pageviews sent after loading new pages via AJAX:

 ```js
 ga('require', 'urlChangeTracker', {